h1xxx/linuxconsole/content/configuration.md

 8. It's also good to make sure that you have UTF set in locales `$ cat /etc/locale.gen`

 -------------------------------------------------------------------------------

 # # finding UTF-8 codes

 If you see this character on the console � (U+FFFD) it means that you are missing a glyph in your font.
-To find out the code for this glyph copy it to the below echo command instead of the square:
+To find the code for this glyph copy it to the below echo command instead of the square:
 ```
 $ echo ▓ | iconv -f utf-8 -t UNICODEBIG | xxd
 ```